 - Created on the 10 October, 2017.

-The minimum detection sensitivity level of fumonisin using this fumonisin ELISA kit was 0.015 ppm.
-The standard assay range for this kit is 0.05 – 5.0 ppm.
+The minimum detection sensitivity level of fumonisin using current fumonisin ELISA kit was 0.015 ppm.
+The standard range for this assay is 0.05 – 5.0 ppm.

 - Application of mimotope peptides of fumonisin b1 in Peptide ELISA.
 J Agric Food Chem.
 (2013) 61 (20): 4765-70.
 Liu X., et al.